quon-titative-biology/scAlign/README.md

 Updated and validated (4/8/19)

--- To use partial labels: set unlabeled cells to be -1 in the label vector passed to scAlign.
+-- To use partial labels: set unlabeled cells to be NA in the label vector passed to `scAlignCreateObject`.
 Specially, the scAlign.labels slot of the combined SCE object.

 TODO: Supervised and partially supervised tutorial.